UPPMAX/UPPMAX-documentation/docs/software/ssh_key_use_dardel.md

 ???- question "Forgot where the key was?"

-    When using `darsync`, here is how to the display the SSH public key content at the default location:
+    Here is how to the display the SSH public key content at the default location:

     ```bash